Donald Trump Tweets The Wrong ‘Ivanka’ Instead Of His Daughter, Gets Scolded On Climate Change In Return

 Goodstein, however, inadvertently spelled out Ivanka’s Twitter handle as simply @Ivanka, instead of the incoming first daughter’s real username @IvankaTrump.

-The tweet read as follows:
+The tweet read as follows.

 “@drgoodspine: @realDonaldTrump @Ivanka Trump is great, a woman with real character and class.”